Finc8888/Gladys-Blog/SECURITY.md

-# 🔐 Security Guidelines for Gladys Blog
+# 🔐 Security Guidelines for GladysAI-Blog

 This document outlines security best practices for developing, deploying, and maintaining the Gladys Blog project.